laoyigrace/subject/doc/source/property-protections.rst

 .. note::

-  Section headers must compile to a valid regular expression, otherwise glance api service will not start.
+  Section headers must compile to a valid regular expression, otherwise subject api service will not start.
 Regular expressions will be handled by python's re module which is PERL like.

-Each section describes four key-value pairs, where the key is one of ``create/read/update/delete``, and the value is a comma separated list of user roles that are permitted to perform that operation in the Glance API. **If any of the keys are not specified, then the glance api service will not start successfully.**
+Each section describes four key-value pairs, where the key is one of ``create/read/update/delete``, and the value is a comma separated list of user roles that are permitted to perform that operation in the Glance API. **If any of the keys are not specified, then the subject api service will not start successfully.**

 In the list of user roles, ``@`` means all roles and ``!`` means no role.
-**If both @ and ! are specified for the same rule then the glance api service will not start**
+**If both @ and ! are specified for the same rule then the subject api service will not start**

 .. note::

-  Only one policy rule is allowed per property operation. **If multiple are specified, then the glance api service will not start.**
+  Only one policy rule is allowed per property operation. **If multiple are specified, then the subject api service will not start.**

-The path to the file should be specified in the ``[DEFAULT]`` section of ``glance-api.conf`` as follows.
+The path to the file should be specified in the ``[DEFAULT]`` section of ``subject-api.conf`` as follows.

  ::

   property_protection_file=/path/to/file

 If this config value is not specified, property protections are not enforced.
-**If the path is invalid, glance api service will not start successfully.**
+**If the path is invalid, subject api service will not start successfully.**

 The file may use either roles or policies to describe the property protections.
-The config value should be specified in the ``[DEFAULT]`` section of ``glance-api.conf`` as follows.
+The config value should be specified in the ``[DEFAULT]`` section of ``subject-api.conf`` as follows.

  ::